MertenNor/GameReader/README.md

 4. Hotkey Integration: Assign hotkeys for each area and text-reading controls.
 5. Debugging Tools: View processed images and logs in a dedicated console.

+**Want more Voices?**

+-Add them in Windows, go to Settings > Time & Language > Speech > Manage voices, then click 'Add voices' to install new ones.
+You can also find other Narrator voices online that you can add to Windows.

 **Support & Feedback:**